 It depends on how long you want to stay on our canals for.
-If you’re only planning a short trip, you can temporarily upgrade your licence by buying a short term licence for a day, week or month (please note one day licences will no longer be available from 1 April 2019).
+If you’re planning a short trip, you can temporarily upgrade your licence by buying a short term licence for a week or month.
 As a river-only licence holder you’re entitled to a 50% discount on the standard price.
 You can buy short term licences online.

 If you’re planning a more permanent move to a full canal and river licence you can request this upgrade online.
 You can also downgrade your canal & river licence to cover only rivers in the same way.

 This licence covers both the Canal & River Trust and the Environment Agency waterways.
 A sort of two-for-one licence.
 It can be a more economical way of licensing your boat depending on how long you're away from your home navigation on any of the waterways covered by this licence.

 Gold Licences are non-refundable and only issued for a full calendar year, running from 1 January to 31 December (no matter what point you buy it in the year), but you can transfer it to a new owner on sale, inheritance or any other change of ownership.

 If you already have a River Only or Standard River & Canal Licence and want to upgrade to a Gold licence we will cancel and refund the unused portion of your existing licence separately to processing your new Gold Licence.
 We will let you know exactly how much extra you need to pay to upgrade.

 Houseboat Certificates are only issued for boats where the Houseboat Certificate and the mooring agreement run at the same time and have the same expiry date.
 Houseboat means a boat not mainly used for navigation and which has planning permission for the site where it is moored, if needed.
 Houseboat Certificates are generally linked to a particular Waterside Moorings long term mooring permit and carry with them a limited right of assignment of the mooring permit.

 Which navigations can I use with a Canal & River Trust licence?